theolivenbaum/resin/README.md

 ![alt text](https://github.com/kreeben/resin/blob/master/screenshot.PNG "I have an SSD.
 The index was warmed up prior to the query.")

-Less than a millisecond apparently.
-That's more than a couple of orders of magitude faster than Lucene.
+A little less than a millisecond apparently.
+A couple of orders of magitude faster than Lucene.
 Here's what went down:

 	var q = args[Array.IndexOf(args, "-q") + 1];
 	var timer = new Stopwatch();